rust-lang/reference/src/behavior-considered-undefined.md

   * A null `fn` pointer.
   * A value in a `char` which is a surrogate or above `char::MAX`.
   * A `!` (all values are invalid for this type).
+  * [Uninitialized memory][undef] in the value of an integer (`i*`/`u*`), floating point value (`f*`), or raw pointer.
   * A dangling or unaligned reference or `Box`, or one that points to an invalid value.
-  * Invalid metadata in a wide reference, `Box` or raw pointer:
+  * Invalid metadata in a wide reference, `Box`, or raw pointer:
-    * slice metadata is invalid if the slice has a total size larger than `isize::MAX` bytes in memory.
     * `dyn Trait` metadata is invalid if it is not a pointer to a vtable for `Trait` that matches the actual dynamic trait the reference points to.
+    * Slice metadata is invalid if if the length is not a valid `usize` (i.e., it must not be read from uninitialized memory).
   * Non-UTF-8 byte sequences in a `str`.
-  * [Uninitialized memory][undef] in the value of an integer (`i*`/`u*`), floating point value (`f*`), or raw pointer.
   * Invalid values for a type with a custom definition of invalid values, such as a `NonNull` that is null.
 (Requesting custom invalid values is an unstable feature, but some stable libstd types, like `NonNull`, make use of